-At the beginning of the project Walt explained his concept, saying that “EPCOT will be an experimental prototype community of tomorrow that will take its cue from the new ideas and new technologies that are now emerging from the creative centers of American industry.
-It will be a community of tomorrow that will never be completed, but will always be introducing and testing and demonstrating new materials and systems.
+At the beginning of the project, Walt explained his concept by saying that “EPCOT will be an experimental prototype community of tomorrow that will take its cue from the new ideas and new technologies that are now emerging from the creative centers of American industry.
+It will be a community of tomorrow that will never be completed but will always be introducing and testing and demonstrating new materials and systems.
 And EPCOT will always be a showcase to the world for the ingenuity and imaginations of American free enterprise.”

 Plans For the EPCOT City